mario-gellrich-zhaw/test/README.md

 ## Usage:

 1. **Fork the Repository**
-   - One student (repository owner) must fork this repository into their GitHub account.
+   - One student (repository owner) must fork this project template repository into their GitHub account.
    - The repository owner must then rename the repository according to the project name.

 2. **Invite Team Members**